On computing and the complexity of computing higher-order $U$-statistics, exactly: Examples and Numerical Results

 Motif (or subgraph) counts refer to the number of occurrences of a particular subgraph type $\sfr$ within a larger graph $G$, denoted by $\motifrg{\sfr}{G}$.
 These counts, also known as network moments, are crucial for understanding the structural properties of random graph models often used to model real-world networks.
 Interestingly, motif counts can be equivalently represented as $U$-statistics.
 Leveraging this observation, we show that various motif counts can be computed using a single \Einsum{} operation.
-While this approach may not capture fine-grained structural information such as sparsity of the adjacency matrix, it is highly efficient in the context of dense graphs, significantly outperforming a popular software called \igraph{} designed for computing motif counts.
+While this approach may not capture fine-grained structural information such as sparsity of the adjacency matrix, it is highly efficient in the context of dense graphs.

 Motif counts in a simple graph $G$ with $n$ vertices and the adjacency matrix $A \in \{0,1\}^{n \times n}$ can be represented as $U$-statistics of the following form: